Pi-Guy53/Pi-Guy53/README.md

 ## Hi there 👋
-I'm Pi-guy53 (older username) or more recently [@UsrnGamesInc](https://twitter.com/IncUsrn) on twitter (I'm terrible at posting).
+I'm Pi-guy53 (older username) or more recently UsrnGamesInc.
 I also sometimes respond to Jimmy :wink: (long story)

-I am a student Game Developer working towards my assosicates at The :black_large_square::black_large_square::black_large_square::black_large_square:.
+I am a student Game Developer working towards my assosicates at :black_large_square::black_large_square::black_large_square::black_large_square:.
+I have also recently ended up double majoring as an Interface and Web developer.

 I enjoy coding, World building, Dnd, and Warhammer 40k (both painting and playing).
 In between my school projects I have a number of side projects, including an FPS, Horror game, and a space combat simulator.
 As I get time I try to continue these, though when school is in session my chances to do so are much lower :pensive: